elixir-webrtc/ex_webrtc/guides/introduction/modifying.md

 * P-frames (predicted frames/delta-frames) - these only hold changes in the image from the previous frame.

 Thanks to this, the size of all of the frames other than the keyframe can be greatly reduced, but:
-* loss of a keyframe or P-frame will result in a freeze and the receiver signaling that something is wrong and video cannot be decoded
+* loss of a keyframe or P-frame will result in a freeze and the receiver signaling that something is wrong and the video cannot be decoded
 * video playback can only start from a keyframe

 Thus, it's very important not to lose the keyframes, or in the case of loss, swiftly respond to keyframe requests from the receiving peer and produce a new keyframe, as